 1. Plant a tree for Safety

 It is never a great idea to conceal the main entry points of your home.
-Putting a tree or large shrub in a position that blocks the front door not only sends an uninviting message to your guests, but it also invites the wrong sort of visitor — that is, the kind that will take advantage of the opportunity provided by all the concealment and break into your home.
+Putting a tree or large shrub in a position that blocks the front door sends an uninviting message to your guests and invites the wrong sort of visitor.
+That is the kind that will take advantage of the opportunity provided by concealment to break into your home.

 5. Plant a Tree for Energy Efficiency